Jesús Gamboa, President

 Daniel Sheehan is the executive director at AFOP.
 He joined the association in this capacity September 10, 2012.
 Daniel brings 25 years of public policy experience to the association, with a particular focus on improving communities.
 He previously worked as a professional registered lobbyist representing a wide variety of public-sector clients, including local governments, transit systems, airports, and universities.
 Prior to becoming a lobbyist, Daniel served as a professional staff member for a United States senator, United States representative, and a committee of the United States House of Representatives.
 Daniel holds a bachelor of arts degree in history and macro-economics from the College of William & Mary in Virginia.

-Ayrianne Parks is the director of Communications at AFOP.
-She develops and implements all communications strategies for AFOP, including its Job Training Program, Health & Safety Programs, the Children in the Fields Campaign, as well as providing assistance to the organization’s 52 member agencies.
-Ayrianne also produces the organization’s bimonthly newsletter, The Washington Newsline.
-Prior to joining AFOP in 2010, Ayrianne worked as a public affairs manager at a public relations and event planning firm in D.C.
-She also served as the Midwest coordinator for the Women’s Specialty Media Team at the Democratic National Convention in 2008, and as an intern for Congresswoman Lucille Roybal-Allard in 2007.
-Ayrianne received her bachelor’s degree in political science and Spanish from Concordia College in Moorhead, Minnesota.
+Robert Crumley is the Director of Communications at AFOP.
+He works legislative issues on Capitol Hill, develops and implements all media and communications strategies for AFOP, including its Job Training Program, Health & Safety Programs, the Children in the Fields Campaign, as well as providing assistance to the organization’s 52 member agencies.
+Robert also produces the organization’s bimonthly newsletter, The Washington Newsline.
+Prior to joining AFOP in 2013, Robert had a consulting business with national clients representing municipalities, politicians, associations and non-profits.
+Earlier in his career he coordinated outreach programs for high-risk populations in the Pacific Northwest, and provided public relations for Cox Cable.
+Robert earned his degree in communications from Eastern Washington University.

 Jeanna Vaughn is the director of Workforce Development at AFOP.
 In this capacity, she works with the Department of Labor funded National Farmworker Jobs Programs (NFJP) around the country, providing technical assistance and training.
 Jeanna has worked in the employment and training field for the past three years, primarily with youth and young adults facing serious barriers to employment.
 She served as the youth employment programs coordinator for northern Virginia as well as a Workforce Investment Act (WIA) case manager.
 Prior to this, she worked as an executive assistant at a national education association dedicated to furthering college opportunities for low-income and first-generation students.
 Jeanna obtained a bachelor’s degree in sociology from American University and a master’s degree in social work from George Mason University.